BBVA-CIB/APIRestGenerator/README.md

 Finally, open your browser and go to `http://localhost:8090` (or the address you have chosen in the properties file “application.yml” - Project: com.bbva.kltt.KLTT-APIRestGenerator.web-client).

-Please, visit our [WIKI](https://github.com/BBVA-CIB/APIRestGenerator/wiki) for more information.
+Please, visit our [WIKI](https://github.com/BBVA-CIB/APIRestGenerator/wiki) and [CHANGELOG](https://github.com/BBVA-CIB/APIRestGenerator/blob/master/CHANGELOG.md) for more information.